-- 9.1 All students, staff and visitors are required to wear an ID badge and lanyard. - 9.2 The College also utilises Sophos software to monitor student activity online and manage potential risks. - 9.3 As part of the Tutorial Programme, students attend a range of tutorials including online safety.
-Students also have access to useful information and resources via the VLE. - 9.4 The College is protected by CCTV and Duty Managers are vigilant and conduct regular campus safety walks. - 9.5 Supporting students' wellbeing: - 9.5.1 The Wellbeing teams and counsellors support students.
+- 9.1 All students, staff and visitors are required to wear an ID badge and lanyard. - 9.2 The College also utilises Smoothwall software to monitor student activity online and manage potential risks. - 9.3 As part of the Tutorial Programme, students attend a range of tutorials including online safety.
+Students also have access to useful information and resources via the VLE. - 9.4 The College is protected by CCTV and Duty Managers are vigilant and conduct regular campus safety walks. - 9.5 Supporting students' wellbeing: - The Wellbeing teams and counsellors support students.
 Students are able to drop in for support or can contact the team through the following ways: - a.
 Seevic Campus wellbeingseevic@uspcollege.ac.uk - b.
 Palmer's Campus wellbeingpalmers@uspcollege.ac.uk - c.
-Safeguarding Emergency Designated Line 01268 882 665. - d.
-The MyUSP App Safeguarding & Wellbeing Dashboard

-- 9.5.2 In addition our counsellors can offer online meetings with students in accordance with the British Association for Counselling and Psychotherapy (BACP) Guidelines. - 9.5.3 The safeguarding team are available between 8.30am and 4.30pm during term time. - 9.5.4 Links to some alternative a resources should students require support out of hours include: - a.
+Xtend campus can contact either of the above email addresses. - d.
+Safeguarding Emergency Designated Line 01268 882 665. - e.
+The MyUSP App Safeguarding & Wellbeing Dashboard - In addition, our counsellors can offer online meetings with students in accordance with the British Association for Counselling and Psychotherapy (BACP) Guidelines. - The safeguarding team are available between 8.30am and 4.30pm during term time. - Links to some alternative a resources should students require support out of hours include: - a.
 Kooth chat online to friendly counsellors, read articles written by young people and receive anonymous online support - b.
 Samaritans often through the phone they can provide emotional support - c.
 Mind a mental health charity who can provide information and advice - d.
 SANEline out of hours mental health helpline - e.
 Students Minds student mental health charity - f.
 Every Mind Matters they offer simple and practical advice to help you stay mentally healthy - g.
 NHS they have dedicated resources available to help deal with stress, anxiety or depression - h.
-Additional contacts and support materials can be found on the MyUSP app Safeguarding & Wellbeing Dashboard. - 9.5.5 If students need urgent wellbeing help they can contact: - a.
+Additional contacts and support materials can be found on the MyUSP app Safeguarding & Wellbeing Dashboard.

+- If students need urgent help they can contact: - a.
 Samaritans Tel: 116 123 who are available any time and any day - b.
 Mind Tel: 0300 123 3393S - c.
 SANEline Tel: 0300 304 7000 (4.30pm-10.30pm) - d.
 Your local GP for medical advice by making an emergency appointment - e.
 NHS (England & Wales) Tel: 111 999 or go to Accident and Emergency (A&E) for immediate help.